ClayLipscomb/Odapter/README.md

 2. If Oracle Client Homes are found, select appropriate value
 3. Select Instance (If TNSNAMES.ORA file is not found/parsed in Step 2, Instance can be entered)
 4. Enter Schema, Login and Password
-5. If your project uses only a prefixed subset of the schema's packages, enter Filter Prefix value
+5. If the destination project uses only a prefixed subset of the schema's packages, enter Filter Prefix value
-6. Enter the Output Path for all generated files (your project folder)
+6. Enter the Output Path for all generated files (destination project folder)
 7. Select either 4.0 or 9.0 for C# Version Generated
 8. For all other fields, use default settings
 9. Click Generate
 10. After successful generation, enter a project based .config file name in File Source and click Save Current
-11. Open your project and add the generated files
+11. Open the destination project and add the generated files
-12. Install the managed ODP.NET driver, OracleManagedDataAccess 12.2.x for C# 4.0 and OracleManagedDataAccess.Core latest for C# 9.0.
+12. Install the managed ODP.NET driver, OracleManagedDataAccess 12.2.x for C# 4.0 and OracleManagedDataAccess.Core 3.2.x for C# 9.0.
-13. Add "using Schema.YourSchemaName.YourFilterPrefixIfAny.Package" to project files in order to access packages
+13. Add "using Schema.YourSchemaName.YourFilterPrefixIfAny.Package" to destination project files in order to access packages

 For examples, see code below and [Tester.cs](/Tester).